 What Are the Differences Between CBD and THC?

 Where They Come From

 While both CBD and THC are extracted from hemp or cannabis plants, the types of plants can differ.
-CBD, for example, is usually extracted from hemp that has been selected and cultivated for its rich CBD conten.
-These plants have very low levels of THC; perfect for those who want to reap CBD’s benefits without psychoactive effects.
+CBD, for example, is usually extracted from hemp that has been selected and cultivated for its rich CBD content.
+These plants have very low levels of THC; perfect for those who want to embrace cannabinoids without psychoactive effects.
 (But more on that later.)